zeruhur/loner/en/loner_v3.md

 > **Final Interpretation:**
 > The informant is gone, **and... the bartender nervously avoids eye contact, suggesting at foul play.** Now the story moves forward with **a new layer of intrigue**.

-⚠️ By staying **flexible and open to interpretation**, you can **turn unclear Oracle responses into unexpected plot developments** instead of roadblocks.

 ## Twist Counter

 The **Twist Counter** represents **rising tension in the narrative**.
 Every time you roll **doubles** (both dice show the same number), you: